nickadam/powershell-cya/README.md

 ```

 You can configure CYA to automatically delete unencrypted files when you exit
-PowerShell using the `-ProtectOnExit` flag.
-And when you exit PowerShell, or
+PowerShell by setting the `-ProtectOnExit` parameter to `$True`.
+When you exit
-remove the Module, the file will be deleted.
-Keep in mind you have to exit
+PowerShell, or remove the Module, the file will be deleted.
+Keep in mind, you
-cleanly using the `exit` command or `ctrl + d` (Linux) for this to work.
+have to exit cleanly using the `exit` command or `ctrl + d` (Linux) for this to
+work.

 ```
 PS > Get-ChildItem | New-CyaConfig -Name sample -ProtectOnExit $true